 Do you love to write?
-From blog posts and newsletters to magazine articles and social media updates, people are always looking for talented writers.
+From blog posts and newsletters to magazine articles and social media updates, the job opportunities for writers are enormous.
 Check with some well-known freelance sites, like Upwork, Freelancer, and Guru, and see how you can offer up your writing services.
 This post also lists a ton of paid writing to get you started.

 29. Grant Writer

 Do you have experience writing grant proposals?
 As a grant writer, you’ll specialize in writing persuasive proposals that persuade individuals to donate money to a specific cause or organization.
 You can find grant writing jobs on Freelancer and Upwork.

 Do fonts and boldface type excite you?
 Graphic design is a way to visually communicate with people; it could be through a poster, an advertisement in a magazine, a website, a business logo, a business card, printables, or even an album cover.
 These are examples of what graphic designers create.
 As a graphic designer, you can freelance using sites like Dribbble or 99designs, or you can work for a large company as a work from home employee creating marketing assets and product designs.

 Do you have a cosmetology license?
 Take your hairstyling skills home by cutting, coloring, highlighting, and styling your client’s hair in the comfort of your home or theirs.
 On-demand sites like Concihairge can help you get set up.